anilzen/QTD2024/content/poster/_index.md

 When the engine is not monitored, I find that to maintain coherence, one should use Kirkwood-Dirac quasi-probability [11,12,13].
 The latter satisfies all the Kolmogorov axioms, except that it can be negative and even a complex number.
 I give the general expression of the first two cumulants of the thermodynamic quantities for arbitrary unitaries characterizing the adiabatic strokes and arbitrary unital channels [14].
 My detailed study gives a comparison between the dephased and undephased engines.
 The study revealed that when coherence is not erased, the system can work as a heat engine even in the usually-not-allowed regime.
 My work shows that non-adiabatic transitions are not always harmful and that they can be used advantageously.
 Furthermore, I show an upper bound on work reliability either for the dephased or undephased engine.
 My study, I believe, would be important to quantum engines and refrigerators fueled by quantum measurement.

 ---

+### Emily Ferketic
+*UMBC*

+#### Transitionless quantum dynamics in interacting qubits
+Driving quantum systems in finite time causes transitions between instantaneous eigenstates.
+To counteract these often undesirable excitations, shortcuts to adiabaticty have proven themselves to be powerful and effective.
+In particular, counterdiabatic driving suppresses all excitations away from the adiabatic manifold at all instants.
+In our work, we apply this strategy to a system of two coupled qubits, in which only one is driven by an external field.
+This is the simplest example of systems with interacting qubits, which are only locally perturbed.

+---